Consumer Cellular vs. Verizon

 Verizon’s 55+ plan is available to Florida residents only, and you must be a new Verizon customer to get on the plan.
 Those who qualify get unlimited talk and text, unlimited 4G LTE data, and DVD-quality streaming.
 It’s a good plan for older adults who use cell phones frequently or who have loved ones in Mexico or Canada.

 We found that Verizon’s customer service representatives were pleasant and helpful when we asked questions about choosing a plan.
 Our team had the best experience when we visited a Verizon store in person.
-The staff were very helpful and knowledgeable, and when we activated our phone in-store the process was very smooth.
+The staff was very helpful and knowledgeable, and when we activated our phone in-store, the process was very smooth.
 On the other hand, we noticed a recent decline in Verizon’s virtual customer service.
 Calling and live chat often have long wait times and poor follow-ups.

 Verizon offers several ways to contact customer service